Skip to content

 • Drafts and sends the standard milestone-check messages (under CSM review for the first 60 days)

-• Maintains a running per-account onboarding log in Slack — every signal, every action, every milestone status
+• Maintains a running per-account ramp-up log in Slack — every signal, every action, every milestone status

 • Surfaces patterns across accounts (e.g., 'three customers stalled at the integration step this cohort') for CS-lead review